Welcome to Salmon Homecoming! This information will be updated in 2021

 The Canoe Welcoming Ceremony will start at 5:00 PM Saturday.
 Plan to be at the boat ramp early enough for a 40-minute pull in good weather.
 Canoes will start from Don Armeni Boat Ramp and paddle to Waterfront Park, which is located between the Seattle Aquarium and the Big Wheel.
 After the welcoming, canoes will be guided to the marina north of the aquarium.

-Please bring regalia for the Coastal Song and Dance Exhibition Saturday afternoon!
+Please bring regalia for the Coastal Song and Dance Exhibition Saturday evening!